temporalio/documentation/docs-src/dev-guide/sdk-and-cluster-relationship.md

 Each step of the Task, Scheduled, Started, Completed gets recorded into the Event History.

+- Scheduled means that the Cluster has added a Task to the Task Queue.
+- Started means that the Worker has dequeued the Task.
+- Completed means that the Worker finished executing the Task by responding to the Cluster.

 When the call to invoke the Activity is evaluated, the Worker suspends executing the code and sends a Command to the Temporal Cluster to schedule an Activity Task.

 ![Worker suspends code execution and sends a Command to the Cluster](/diagrams/how-sdk-works-3.svg)